 A statement of business purpose should act as a set of guide rails, ensuring the organization’s actions remain consistent with its purpose.
 Stakeholders today hold businesses to high standards.
 When a business fails to achieve its own stated purpose, it will be held to account.
 Company boards can play a significant role here, ensuring that purpose statements are well-defined, integrated into strategy development and execution, and overseen and tracked by the CEO.

-If your business is changing and evolving, consulting with an expert as part of a strategic plan review can help ensure your statement of business purpose remains fresh, consistent and integrated into everything your organization does.
+If your business is changing and evolving, consulting with an advisor as part of a strategic plan review can help ensure your statement of business purpose remains fresh, consistent and integrated into everything your organization does.
 After all, business purpose is not just a matter of saying the right things—it’s about doing them, too.

 For more insights into business purpose, read Mary Larson’s latest MNP whitepaper, The Board Imperative: Purpose-Driven Leadership.